On this page:

 Flagship Waterways

-This part of the initiative delivers on-ground environmental works to protect and restore the priority rivers and landscapes that Victorians love and use.
+This part of the initiative delivers on-ground environmental works to protect and restore rivers and landscapes that Victorians love and use.
 The Victorian Government has identified 36 regional waterways for large scale restoration over the next 30 years (Flagship Waterways) – identified in Chapter 3 of Water for Victoria.

 Rivers of Warrnambool project

 The Glenelg Hopkins CMA Rivers of Warrnambool project was launched in February 2022.
-The project will see works to protect and improve habitat along the lower reaches of the beautiful Merri and Hopkins rivers and Brucknell Creek.
+The project works to protect and improve habitat along the lower reaches of the beautiful Merri and Hopkins rivers and Brucknell Creek.

 Kings Billabong project